Once you have found and opened a geoprocessing tool, use it by entering parameters and running the tool.

 An output parameter is typically the location of a new dataset or resulting value to be created by the tool.
 For output dataset parameters, an output location and name are usually automatically selected for you, but you can change the path of the dataset or browse using the output browse button .
 The output location that is automatically selected is based on your current or scratch workspace.

-You can modify additional options that affect tool performance on the tool Environments tab.
+You can modify additional options that affect tool execution in the tool Environments tab.
 All environment settings are optional.
-Only the geoprocessing environments that apply to the specific open tool will be displayed on the Environments tab.
+Only the geoprocessing environments that apply to the specific open tool will be displayed in Environments tab.

 The tool Environments tab may not display when a tool is opened in a floating window from a ribbon button or UI command.
 Set the project environments from the Environments window described above to apply environment settings when necessary.

-Run a geoprocessing tool by clicking the Run button at the bottom of the Geoprocessing pane.
+Run a geoprocessing tool immediately by clicking the Run button at the bottom of the Geoprocessing pane.

-You can use the Run menu and select Schedule to run the tool at a later date and time and, optionally, with recurrence.
-All required parameters must be specified to schedule a tool.
+Additionally, you can use the Run menu and select Schedule to run the tool at a later date and time and optionally with recurrence.

 Progress and messages